jakewang-cmu-F24/Resume/Resume.typ

 - Introduced a #link("https://ninja-build.org/")[Ninja]-like waterfall visualization and tracing feature for package builds, enabling developers to analyze system load and identify bottlenecks faster with #link("https://www.chromium.org/developers/how-tos/trace-event-profiling-tool/")[Chromium's Trace Event Profiling Tool].
 - Rectified a legacy memory leak problem in the log ring buffer with *pprof*, reducing memory usage from 1 GiB to 100 MiB by 90% and eliminating system crashes.
 - Engineered comprehensive build summary and validation features, reducing debugging time by 40% and preventing 10% of build failures through automated #link("https://blackberry.qnx.com/en/products/foundation-software/qnx-hypervisor")[QNX] license validation.
-- Upgraded offline mode support and remodeled system initialization, reducing unintended network activity by 100% and initialization time by 10%.

 == Projects